Zululand Cultural Tours

 Visit Dingaan's capital Mgungundlovu‚ which he destroyed while fleeing from the avenging Voortrekkers in 1838.
 This site has like Cetshwayo's Ondini been painstakingly reconstructed.

 Stand at the spring up on the Mtonjaneni Heights where Dingaan sent his maidens to fetch water for himself.
 Meet with royal descendants of the Kings who still farm in this valley keeping a watchful eye over their forefather's graves.
-Hear from them as they recite their proud heritage and live closely in touch with their ancestor's spirits.
+Hear from them as they recite their proud heritage and live closely in touch with their ancestor's spirit.

 End the day as you are driven in our open vehicle to the Ophathe Game Reserve to enjoy an evening braai in the bush.